IgniteUI/indigo-design-docfx/en/components/list-skeleton.md

 ## List Item Secondary Action

-There are 4 interchangeable List Item Secondary Actions like the standard [List](list.md) that are listed below.
-Thanks to the use of Smart Layout in Sketch they can be adjusted further by setting unnecessary elements to ~No Symbol.
+The Secondary Action of the Skeleton List Item covers all scenarios possible with its counterpart from the standard [List](list.md).
+Thanks to the use of Smart Layout in Sketch it can be adjusted further by setting unnecessary elements to ~No Symbol.

 |                  |                                                                                                    |                                                                                                                                       |
 | ---------------- | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |